I am a professional content writer with a *slight* beauty and skincare addiction. Stick around to read my honest product reviews.

 My Experience Using The Product

-Following the instructions, I cleansed my face before applying a thin layer of the mask with a flat foundation brush, and I was pleasantly surprised by how little product I needed for a full-face application.
-As well as being very easy to apply (your carpets will be safe!), it also felt weightless on my skin and where some masks have me counting down the minutes until I can wash them off, the next ten minutes of using the Pink Clay Mask passed by very quickly.
+Following the instructions, I cleansed my face before applying a thin layer of the mask with a flat foundation brush, and I was pleasantly surprised by how little product I needed for a full-face and neck application.
+As well as being very easy to apply (your carpets will be safe!), it also felt weightless on my skin, and where some masks have me counting down the minutes until I can wash them off, the next ten minutes of using the Pink Clay Mask passed by very quickly.

 Now I know what you're probably thinking: ''Crushed walnuts are bad'', right?
 While it's true, this ingredient did cause a bit of a stir for doing more harm than good, Facetheory had made sure that the walnuts they use are so finely ground that the product is safe for use on all skin types.